exec-helper/source/src/applications/exec-helper.md

 Execute one or more configured COMMANDs.
 This is an alias for the \em \<commands\> mandatory option above.

 \par -s, -\-settings-file[=FILE]
 Use FILE as the settings file for the exec-helper configuration.
-By default exec-helper searches for a \em \.exec-helper file in the current directory and the _$HOME_ directory of the caller.
+Default: \em \.exec-helper.
+Exec-helper will use the first file it finds with the given FILE name.
+It will search in order in the following locations:
+1. The current working directory
+2. The parent directories of the working directory.
+The parent directories are searched in _reversed_ order, meaning that the direct parent of the current working directory is searched first, next the direct parent of the direct parent of the current working directory and so-forth until the root directory is reached.
+3. The _HOME_ directory of the caller.

 \par -j, -\-jobs[=JOBS]
 Use the specified number of JOBS for each task (if supported).
 Use _auto_ to let exec-helper determine an appropriate number.
 Use a value of _1_ for running jobs single-threaded.
 Default: _auto_.